vasalf/nonrec/README.md

 ### Lambda functions

-Using `nonrec` within lambda functions is possible, though requires a somewhat more explicit syntax:,
+Using `nonrec` within lambda functions is possible, though requires a somewhat more explicit syntax:

 ```C++
 #include <nonrec.h>